- 120 credits are required for graduation, of which 60 must be completed at Goucher College.

 - Departmental (traditional) major — The student follows a program outlined by a particular department for at least 30 credit hours, of which a least nine credit hours should be at the 300 level.

 - Double major — The student fulfills the requirements for majors in two departments.

 - Individualized interdisciplinary major — This major requires an application process.
 The student works with a primary faculty sponsor and members of different departments beginning in the fall semester of sophomore year to create a major composed of 45 or more credit hours.
 Courses should focus on methods and content from three or more disciplines and exhibit breadth and depth of analysis.

 Once a student has determined a major course of study, it is necessary for him or her to declare a major and change to a major adviser.
 The student should make an appointment to meet with the department chair.
 He or she should also print out the major declaration form and take it to the meeting to be assigned a new adviser.
-Once the student has secured the signature of the chair, he or she must hand the completed form in to the Office of the Associate Dean for Undergraduate Studies.
+Once the student has secured the signature of the chair, he or she must hand the completed form in to the Office of the Associate Provost for Undergraduate Studies.

 Students who are unsure about a major may feel free to meet with a number of chairs until they can make a decision.

 There are 11 skill sets that must be fulfilled.
 See the Academic Catalogue.